Health care: Financing

 Life expectancy vs healthcare spending of rich OECD countries.
 US average of $10,447 in 2018.

 In most countries, there is a mix of all five models, but this varies across countries and over time within countries.
 Aside from financing mechanisms, an important question should always be how much to spend on health care.
 For the purposes of comparison, this is often expressed as the percentage of GDP spent on health care.
 In OECD countries for every extra $1000 spent on health care, life expectancy falls by 0.4 years.
 A similar correlation is seen from the analysis carried out each year by Bloomberg.
 Clearly this kind of analysis is flawed in that life expectancy is only one measure of a health system's performance, but equally, the notion that more funding is better is not supported.

 In the United States, the healthcare industry accounts for 18% of gross domestic product in 2020 and is one of the largest and most complex parts of the U.S. economy.
 In 2011, the health care industry consumed an average of 9.3 percent of the GDP or US$ 3,322 (PPP-adjusted) per capita across the 34 members of OECD countries.
 The US (17.7%, or US$ PPP 8,508), the Netherlands (11.9%, 5,099), France (11.6%, 4,118), Germany (11.3%, 4,495), Canada (11.2%, 5669), and Switzerland (11%, 5,634) were the top spenders, however life expectancy in total population at birth was highest in Switzerland (82.8 years), Japan and Italy (82.7), Spain and Iceland (82.4), France (82.2) and Australia (82.0), while OECD's average exceeds 80 years for the first time ever in 2011: 80.1 years, a gain of 10 years since 1970.
 The US (78.7 years) ranges only on place 26 among the 34 OECD member countries, but has the highest costs by far.
-All OECD countries have achieved universal (or almost universal) health coverage, except the US and Mexico. (see also international comparisons.)
+All OECD countries have achieved universal (or almost universal) health coverage, except the US and Mexico. (see also Health system § International comparisons.)

 In the United States, where around 18% of GDP is spent on health care, the Commonwealth Fund analysis of spend and quality shows a clear correlation between worse quality and higher spending.

 Expand the OECD charts below to see the breakdown: